telerik/winforms-docs/chartview/databinding/binding-to-bindinglist.md

 Once the interface is implemented and your collection implement IBindingList, just like the BindingList does, changes are automatically reflected.
 Here is a sample of adding a new record:
-        #_[C#]_

 {{source=..\SamplesCS\ChartView\DataBinding\ChartViewDataBindingToBindingList.cs region=addingNewRecord}}
 {{source=..\SamplesVB\ChartView\DataBinding\ChartViewDataBindingToBindingList.vb region=addingNewRecord}}